Skip to main content

 Therefore, if you have 12345 under days, it means that this schedule is relevant for all weekdays, but not the weekend.
 If you have 67 under days the schedule is available on Saturdays and Sundays.

-Departure: the time your flight will leave the destination
+Departure: the time your flight will leave the origin airport.

 Validity: when the shown schedule is valid from and until.

 Schedule information is also viewable on the search results page when selecting a quote.
-You will be able to see at the top of each company’s rates results when you see these icons:
+You will be able to see this at the top of each company’s rates results when you see this icon:

-Hover the mouse over either of these icons and you will see all of the flight information you can find within the Flight Schedules tool but in a pop-out.
+Hover the mouse over this icon, and you will see all the flight information you can find within the Flight Schedules tool but in a pop-out.

-Click on either icon and you will be taken to the schedules page, where the airline you have chosen will automatically be mapped to the page.
+Click on this icon, and you will be taken to the schedules page, where the airline you have chosen will automatically be mapped to the page.
 This means you will only see schedules from this airline.

 Not sure where to send your shipment?
 Click here to view how to use our Airport Maps tool to see the closest airports to your destination.